RocketMap/RocketMap/docs/extras/mysql.md

    - Enter your password if you set one
 3. Create the DB

- - CREATE DATABASE pokemongomapdb;
+ - CREATE DATABASE rocketmapdb;
- - CREATE USER 'pogomapuser'@'localhost' IDENTIFIED BY 'password';
+ - CREATE USER 'rocketmapuser'@'localhost' IDENTIFIED BY 'password';
- - GRANT ALL PRIVILEGES ON pokemongomapdb . * TO 'pogomapuser'@'localhost';
+ - GRANT ALL PRIVILEGES ON rocketmapdb . * TO 'rocketmapuser'@'localhost';

 4. Quit the MySQL command line tool `quit`
 5. Edit the `config/config.ini` file